Most Christians today eat any type of creature they want, assuming that God does not care what they eat.

-God has defined what is food and what is not food, but he has never defined any difference between people and not people.
+God has defined what is food and what is not food, but he has never defined any difference between people and not people other than those who obey and those who do not.
 He has never called Gentiles unclean, though that is the way the Jews saw them.
 God essentially said to Peter, "You know how to follow My rules for food.
 Now, follow My rules for people.
 Don't be calling people unclean when I have made them clean."

 Note the difference between the root of the words in Greek for the words translated "cleansed" and "unclean" - ekatharisen and koinou.
 We will refer to something similar later.

 Peter got the actual message and, as a result, told the gospel to Cornelius, a Gentile.
 That was the message.
 This passage does not approve the eating of "unclean" animals, no matter what your pastor says.

 One more thing about this misused passage and the verses that follow.
 The very next chapter (11) describes how the non-Messianic Jews criticized Peter for associating with Gentiles.
 He explained to them precisely what happened, and then they agreed with him with no further objections.
 They understood him to say that God accepts the Gentiles as well as the Jews.
 Please note that the non-Messianic Jews have not changed their diet, but recognized the real meaning of the episode with the sheet.
 God was saying, "Do what I have told you, but don't exclude the Gentiles."

 Here again, people don't read the passage, they just lock onto the parenthetical statement inserted by the author.
 This was not only not stated by Jesus, but it was speaking about washing of hands and what not washing, according to the traditions of the Jews, does to the food.
 The food of which they speak is "kosher", but the Pharisees were asking about something else in 7:1-5, the passages that started this whole conversation: